Arlington Ridge, Virginia: Prospect Hill

 At the northern terminus of Arlington Ridge lies Prospect Hill, an Arlington County historic site.
-The sign here reads:
+The sign at Prospect Hill reads:

 The mansion which formerly stood here was built in 1841 by James Roach, a prosperous contractor who supplied most of the brick and stone used in the construction of the Aqueduct Bridge and Alexandria Canal (under construction 1833–1843) and the Alexandria, Loudoun, and Hampshire Railroad (under construction 1853–1859).
 His property, which extended to Roach’s Run, was ruined and vandalized during the construction of Fort Runyon and Fort Albany in 1861.
 His mansion was demolished in 1965.

 Prospect Hill's vantage immediately overlooking the Pentagon (and the Washington, D.C., skyline beyond) makes it a popular location for photographers.
 After the September 11 attacks, this spot offered a clear view of the Pentagon's damaged side.
 Many of the pictures that appeared around the world showing the still smoldering Pentagon were taken from this spot.
 Immediately after the disaster, a makeshift memorial consisting of wreaths and flowers was also established here.

 Prospect Hill's strategic elevation overlooking the Old Georgetown Road and the Green Valley made it an ideal location for a defensive post during the Civil War.
 Consequently, it was selected as the site for Fort Albany.

 Fort Albany

-Located atop Prospect Hill was Fort Albany, a civil war fort established as part of the original defenses of Washington.
+Located atop Prospect Hill was Fort Albany, a Civil War fort established as part of the defense of the national capital of Washington, D.C. during the war.
 Although no remains of the fort exist, the location is a designated Arlington County historic site.
-A sign here reads:
+A sign at the former fort reads:

 Immediately to the northwest stood Fort Albany, a bastioned earthwork built in May, 1861, to command the approach to the Long Bridge by way of the Columbia Turnpike.
 It had a perimeter of 429 yards and emplacements for 12 guns.
 Even after Forts Richardson and Craig were built, 1300 yards to the west and north respectively, the heavy guns of Fort Albany served to support them, and to dominate them if they were captured.
 The ground on which the Fort stood was cut away during the construction of the Henry G. Shirley Memorial Highway, in 1942.